 One of the best things about mountain biking is the appetite it gives you!

-We’ll stop twice for lunch, partly ‘cos we love eating in beautiful alpine meadows and also so that our legs don’t feel too heavy when we have to get moving again!
+We’ll probably stop twice for lunch, partly ‘cos we love eating in beautiful alpine meadows and also so that our legs don’t feel too heavy when we have to get moving again!

 …All that remains is the wine!